SanthoshD123/LeetCode-solutions/README.md

 - 596 .
 Classes More Than 5 Students (SQL)
 - 2356 .
 Number of Unique Subjects Taught by Each Teacher (SQL)
 - 1193 .
 Monthly Transactions I (SQL)
-- 1211 .
-Queries Quality and Percentage (SQL)
+- 1789 .
+Primary Department for Each Employee
 - 1731 .
 The Number of Employees Which Report to Each Employee

 ## Stats